Calendar icon February 13, 2024

 From the get-go, you can actively ensure great first impressions with services such as move-in concierges or coordinators.
 After all, a resident who's had a positive move-in experience is a happier one.
 Happier residents stay longer, pay on time, take care of the property, and make positive recommendations.

-Throughout the residential journey, other strategies for improving the resident experience include on-demand pest control, credit reporting, and resident rewards.
+Throughout the residential journey, other strategies for improving the resident experience include pest control for property management, credit reporting, and resident rewards.

 Above all, one of the cornerstones of a great resident experience is responsiveness.
 This responsiveness is a two-way street!
 It covers improved maintenance service and response times, as well as opportunities for residents to provide feedback through resident surveys.